shafert/github-topic-explorer/README.md

 * Leave any technical notes on any libraries or tools you chose to use, the more detail the better.
     * create-react-app
-        * Useful boilerplate for getting a React application up and running.
+        * Useful boilerplate for getting a React application up and running with minimal configuration.
     * Express
-        * I added an Express layer to allow me not to expose the API key on the client side.
+        * I added an Express layer to allow me not to expose the API key on the client side by keeping .env references inside the server component
         * Nodemon and Concurrently are used to help run the Express server
     * Axios
         * Common HTTP request tool that is clean to work with and provides some improvements over fetch such as:
             * Greater browser support, manual timeouts, request cancellation/cleanup, built-in JSON transformation, interceptors
     * Typescript
-        * Types help catch errors early and are very helpful for large codebases/large teams/consistent code/scaling
+        * Types help catch errors early and are very helpful for large code bases/large teams/consistent code/scaling
     * Prettier
-        * Helps keep a consistent code style
+        * Helps enforce a consistent code style.
     * Toastify
-        * Nice and easy Toast/notify solution
+        * Nice and easy Toast/notify solution.
     * Material UI core
-        * Useful starting place for UI components
+        * Useful starting place for UI components.
     * Material UI core/styles
         * My preferred way to apply styles.
-Keeps styling decisions in the same file as they are used without going inline
+Keeps styling decisions in the same file as they are used without going inline.
-    * Jest
+    * Jest+testing-library
-        * JavaScript testing framework
+        * JavaScript testing framework/tools to allow for testing of frontend code, a consensus best practice and obviously particularly useful for large code bases with lots of benefit from regression testing, as well as in industries where failures can be particularly devastating.

 ### How to run app & test